The Literary Theme Ontology for Media Annotation and Information Retrieval: Materials and Methods

 \subsection{Literary Theme Acquisition and Curation}

-The LTO terms were primarily collected by watching science fiction video productions and recording themes as the authors understood them.\footnote{We applied the same method to a number of novels and plays, including selected plays of George Bernard Shaw, although we do not emphasize this point in the present work.} Table~\ref{TAB:lto-documents} catalogs the lion's share of works covered in the ontology to date.
+The LTO terms were primarily collected by watching science fiction video productions and recording themes as the authors understood them.
+We refer readers to~\cite{Onsjo2019, Sheridan2019} for a discussion of the methodology we used to populate the ontology with themes.
+Table~\ref{TAB:lto-documents} catalogs the lion's share of works covered in the ontology to date.
 The heavy focus on \textit{Star Trek} is explained by its being a long-running, culturally significant franchise with a serviceable balance of themes relating to the human condition, society, and futuristic technologies.
 Although it will also be admitted that the authors are particular to the show.
-In order to cover the pre-\textit{Star Trek} era, we watched and recorded themes for roughly $350$ classic science fiction films, dating from $1895$ to $1965$, drawn from Wikipedia lists of science fiction films by decade~\cite{wikipedia2019b}.
+In order to cover the pre-\textit{Star Trek} era, we watched and recorded themes for roughly $500$ classic science fiction films, dating from $1895$ to $1973$, drawn from Wikipedia lists of science fiction films by decade~\cite{wikipedia2019b}.
 Note that \textit{Star Trek} first aired in $1966$.
-We performed the same analysis for selected iconic science fiction films from $1966$ through to the present day.
+We performed the same analysis for about $100$ selected science fiction films from $1974$ through to the present day.
 On top of that we watched and recorded themes for the \textit{Black Mirror} television series and the animated series \textit{Futurama}, in an effort to capture some of the more modern-day science fiction themes.
 Lastly, we are at present in the process of synthesizing and semantically structuring existing compiled lists of heterogeneous themes from \textit{The Encyclopedia of Science Fiction}~\cite{SFE2019}, \textit{Dictionary of Literary Themes and Motifs}~\cite{Seigneuret1988}, \textit{Encyclopedia of Themes in Literature}~\cite{McClintonTemple2010}, \textit{Encyclopedia of Film Themes, Settings and Series}~\cite{Armstrong2001}, and scattered online sources~\cite{wikipedia2019a, LD2019}.

 The scope of the LTO is the representation of operationally verifiable themes of some significance that can be expected to arise in multiple stories.
 The term \textit{story} is used in the present work to refer to any work of fiction, be it a work of written literature, a film, a television drama, comic, video game plot, and so on.